deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

 ## Crossing aggregate boundaries

-A handler that changes another aggregate should invoke that aggregate's behavior rather than mutate its state directly.
+A handler that triggers side effects within one or more other aggregates should invoke that aggregate's behavior rather than mutate its state directly.
 The receiving aggregate must still enforce its own invariants.
 To reserve stock after an order is placed, a handler loads `Inventory`, asks it to reserve the items, and commits a new unit of work:

 ```text
 class ReserveStock: